Stanley Edward Walker

 1910 - 2002

-During his lifetime, Stanley E. Walker taught in four Adventist colleges and chaired the music department in two of them.
-He and Melvin K. West were the first two Adventist organists to be recognized as Fellows in the American Guild of Organists, both achieving that distinction in 1957.
+Stanley Edward Walker, an organist, taught in four Seventh-day Adventist colleges and chaired the music department in two.
+He and Melvin K. West were the first two SDA organists to be recognized as Fellows in the American Guild of Organists.

-Stanley was born in Portland, Oregon, the older of two sons of George L. and Millicent S. Walker.
-He started lessons at age thirteen, studying with Blythe Owen and Margaret Holden-Rippey, former music teachers at WWC, and began his career teaching keyboard at Columbia and Portland Union academies in the Portland, Oregon, area.
+Stanley was born in Portland, Oregon, on May 20, 1910, the older of two sons of George L. Walker and Millicent Belle Stanley Walker.
+He started piano lessons at age thirteen with Blythe Owen and organ with Margaret Holden-Rippey, both former music teachers at WWC, and began his career giving keyboard lessons at Columbia and Portland Union academies in the Portland, Oregon, area.

-During his time at WWC, Walker completed both undergraduate and masterís degrees in music at Northwestern University, with piano as his performance area; was recognized by a yearbook dedication in 1953 that applauded his standards, exemplary Christian life and contributions to the campus and the department; was twice awarded prizes regionally for his composing; and gained recognition as a Fellow in the American Guild of organists.
+Walker would teach at WWC until 1959, providing a thread of continuity as several music faculty changes occurred at the college.
+In his last fourteen years, he served as chair of the music department.
+During those years he completed both undergraduate and master's degrees in music at Northwestern University.
+He would later study organ with teachers at the University of Washington, Eastman School of Music, Union Theological Seminary, and Boston University.
+In 1953 he was recognized by a yearbook dedication that applauded his standards, exemplary Christian life, and contributions to the campus and the department; was twice awarded prizes regionally for his composing; and gained recognition as a Fellow in the American Guild of organists in 1957.

-After leaving WWC, Walker was organist and department chair at Atlantic Union College for eight years.
-He then taught theory and organ at Andrews University and at Southern Missionary College, now Southern Adventist University, before retiring to the Loma Linda, California, area in 1978.
+In 1959 he accepted a position at Atlantic Union College, where he would serve as organist and music department chair for the next eight years.
+He then taught music theory and organ at Andrews University and Southern Missionary College, now Southern Adventist University, until his retirement in the Loma Linda, California, area in 1978.

 He continued to play organ into his eighties.
-A Stanley E. Walker Music Scholarship endowment was established at WWC in his ninetieth year to honor his years of service in SDA music education.
+Following the death of Eleanor on March 10, 1988, at age 76, he married Dorothy Shermah Beardsley McNeill.
+They were living in Riverside when Stanley died on January 5, 2002, at age 91.
+Dorothy died on February 25, 2008, at age 93.
+A Stanley E. Walker Music Scholarship endowment was established at WWC in his 90th year to honor his service in SDA music education.